-- 12.3 Any information which is by nature confidential, (for example, because its disclosure would be of significant competitive advantage to a competitor or because its disclosure would have a significantly adverse effect upon a person supplying the information or upon a person from whom he acquired the information) or which is provided on a confidential basis by parties to an investigation shall upon good cause shown, be treated as such by the investigating authorities.
+12.3 Any information which is by nature confidential, (for example, because its disclosure would be of significant competitive advantage to a competitor or because its disclosure would have a significantly adverse effect upon a person supplying the information or upon a person from whom he acquired the information) or which is provided on a confidential basis by parties to an investigation shall upon good cause shown, be treated as such by the investigating authorities.
 Such information shall not be disclosed without specific permission of the party submitting it.
-Investigating authorities shall either require persons providing confidential information to furnish non-confidential summaries thereof or Those summaries shall be in sufficient shall prepare such summaries. detail to permit a reasonable understanding of the substance of the information submitted in confidence.
-In the event such parties indicate that such information is not susceptible of summary, a statement of reasons why summarization is not possible must be provided. - 12.4 However, if the investigating authorities find that a request for confidentiality is not warranted and if the supplier of the information is unwilling to make the information public, the authorities shall disregard such information. - 12.5 The investigating authorities may carry out investigations in the territory of other signatories as required, provided that they have notified in good time the signatory in question and unless the latter objects to the investigation.
+Investigating authorities shall either require parties providing confidential information to furnish non-confidential summaries thereof or shall prepare such summaries.
+Those summaries shall be in sufficient detail to permit a reasonable understanding of the substance of the information submitted in confidence.
+In the event such parties indicate that such information is not susceptible of summary, a statement of reasons why summarization is not possible must be provided.

+12.4 However, if the investigating authorities find that a request for confidentiality is not warranted and if the supplier of the information is unwilling to make the information public, the authorities may disregard such information.

+12.5 The investigating authorities may carry out investigations in the territory of other signatories as required, provided that they have notified in good time the signatory in question and unless the latter objects to the investigation.
 Further, the investigating authorities may carry out investigations on the premises of a firm and may examine the records of a firm if (a) the firm so agrees and (b) the signatory in question is notified and does not object.
-The procedures set forth in Annex I to this Agreement shall apply to investigations on the premises of a firm. - 12.6 In cases in which any interested party or signatory refuses access to, or otherwise does not provide, necessary information within a reasonable period or significantly impedes the investigation, preliminary and final findings , affirmative or negative, may be made on the basis of the facts available.
+The procedures set forth in Annex IV to this Agreement shall apply to investigations on the premises of a firm.

-$^{13}$ Signatories are aware that in the territory of certain signatories disclosure pursuant to a narrowly-drawn protective order may be required.
+16Signatories are aware that in the territory of certain signatories disclosure pursuant to a narrowly-drawn protective order may be required.

-&lt;sup>14Signatories agree that requests for confidentiality should not be arbitrarily rejected.
+17Signatories agree that requests for confidentiality should not be arbitrarily rejected.

-Because of different terms used under different systems in various countries the term "finding" is hereinafter used to mean a formal decision or determination.
+12.6 In cases in which any interested party or signatory refuses access to, or otherwise does not provide, necessary information within a reasonable period or significantly impedes the investigation, preliminary and final determinations18, affirmative or negative, may be made on the basis of the facts available.

-- 12.7 Before final findings are made, investigating authorities shall inform all interested parties of the essential facts and considerations on the basis of which it is intended to apply definitive measures.
-Such disclosure should take place in sufficient time for the parties to defend their interests. - 12.8 The procedures set out above are not intended to prevent the authorities of a signatory from proceeding expeditiously with regard to initiating an investigation, reaching preliminary or final findings, whether affirmative or negative, or from applying provisional or final measures, in accordance with relevant provisions of this Agreement. - 12.9 Signatories shall report without delay to the Committee all preliminary or final actions taken with respect to countervailing duties.
-Such reports will be available in the GATT secretariat for inspection by government representatives.
-The signatories shall also submit, on a semi-annual basis, reports on any countervailing duty actions taken within the preceding six months.
+12.7 Before final determinations are made, investigating authorities shall inform all interested parties of the essential facts and considerations on the basis of which it is intended to apply definitive measures.
+Such disclosure should take place in sufficient time for the parties to defend their interests.

+12.8 The procedures set out above are not intended to prevent the authorities of a signatory from proceeding expeditiously with regard to initiating an investigation, reaching preliminary or final determinations, whether affirmative or negative, or from applying provisional or final measures, in accordance with relevant provisions of this Agreement.